Craftware/aws-lambda-unzip/README.md

 }
 ```

+## Handler Configuration
+Handler property should be configured to `kornell.S3EventProcessorUnzip::handleRequest`

 ## Packaging for deployment
 Maven is already configured to package the .jar file correctly for deployment into Lambda.
 Just run
 ```